-Using within-district randomization, we found that personalized messaging reduced student absences by a small, but certain and meaningful amount (2.35% reduction in absences with 83% certainty of a reduction).
+Using within-district randomization, we found that personalized messaging reduced student absences by a small but certain and meaningful amount (2.35% reduction in absences with 83% certainty of a reduction).
 We are currently working with rural districts across the country to replicate this finding.
-Additionally, our results suggest that family engagement meaningfully reduced student absences, although we have limited certainty of a large reduction (5.7% reduction in absences with 57% certainty of at least a 5% reduction).
+Additionally, our results suggest that family engagement meaningfully reduced student absences, although we have limited certainty of a large reduction (6.8% reduction in absences with 93% certainty of any reduction and 66% certainty of at least a 5% reduction).
 We did not find any certain evidence that postcards or mentoring reduced student absences.